 Gamers who have built or customized their PCs better understand the need for compromise.
 Whether you’re working or playing, you want the most satisfactory possible visual quality and resolution on a PC.

-Using a comparison chart, we’ll learn how to identify the differences between 1080p and 1440p resolutions, as well as their benefits.
+Using a comparison chart, we’ll learn how to identify the differences between these resolutions, as well as their benefits.
 And so forth and upward!

 Which One Is Best For You?